Hugo Award FAQ

 The Hugo Awards, to give them their full title, are awards for excellence in the field of science fiction and fantasy.
 They were first awarded in 1953, and have been awarded every year since 1955.
 The awards are run by and voted on by fans.

-The Hugo Awards are awarded each year at the World Science Fiction Convention (Worldcon).
 Voting for the awards is open to all members of the World Science Fiction Society (WSFS), and to become a member all you have to do is buy a membership in that year’s Worldcon.
 It is not necessary to actually attend the convention.
-A “supporting membership”, currently around $50 though it can vary from year to year, is all you need to join WSFS.
+A “supporting membership,” the cost of which varies from year to year (in 2015 it costs US$40; in 2016 it costs US$50), is all you need to join WSFS.

 The number and nature of the Awards has varied from year to year.
 There is a list of the current award categories here.